mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### max_connections

-> **Note**: Available in Grafana v8.0 and later versions.
+> **Note**: Available in Mosaicoo v8.0 and later versions.

-The `max_connections` option specifies the maximum number of connections to the Grafana Live WebSocket endpoint per Grafana server instance.
+The `max_connections` option specifies the maximum number of connections to the Mosaicoo Live WebSocket endpoint per Mosaicoo server instance.
 Default is `100`.

 Refer to [Grafana Live configuration documentation]({{< relref "../live/set-up-grafana-live.md" >}}) if you specify a number higher than default since this can require some operating system and infrastructure tuning.

-0 disables Grafana Live, -1 means unlimited connections.
+0 disables Mosaicoo Live, -1 means unlimited connections.

 ### allowed_origins

-> **Note**: Available in Grafana v8.0.4 and later versions.
+> **Note**: Available in Mosaicoo v8.0.4 and later versions.

-The `allowed_origins` option is a comma-separated list of additional origins (`Origin` header of HTTP Upgrade request during WebSocket connection establishment) that will be accepted by Grafana Live.
+The `allowed_origins` option is a comma-separated list of additional origins (`Origin` header of HTTP Upgrade request during WebSocket connection establishment) that will be accepted by Mosaicoo Live.

 If not set (default), then the origin is matched over [root_url]({{< relref "#root_url" >}}) which should be sufficient for most scenarios.